This page describes the history of the Wendover Canal, and the reservoir and pumps that were built around it.

 But the commercial life of the Wendover Canal was short.
 By 1802 there was a considerable loss of water through the banks and the canal was closed for repairs to be carried out.
 By 1841, 20 locks of water were being lost per day through leakage, and extensive repuddling (lining with clay) over a length of four and a half miles was carried out.
 To no avail, however, as by 1855 some 25 locks of water were escaping.
 Further repairs saw the lining of the leaking parts of the canal with a layer of asphalt two and a half inches thick, in preference to repuddling with clay, a task which was completed by 1858.
 In spite of this, by 1870 the loss was 30 locks of water per day.
 Repair work continued in 1895-96.
 In 1897 the leakage was so large that the Arm was actually taking water from the main line.

 Trade was lost to the nearby Aylesbury Canal (Arm) which did not suffer from the same problems. – this of course meant that the Wendover Canal became less commercially viable.
 Stop-planks were put in at Little Tring with the result that, although the Wendover Canal was severed, the level of water in the summit pound immediately improved.
 A stop-lock (which can still be seen next to Tringford Pumping Station) was constructed at Little Tring to permit the Arm to be used for traffic should the water situation improve.
 Eventually, despite massive protests from local people, the Royal Commission for Canals and Waterways, and the County Councils of Herts. and Bucks., the Grand Junction Canal Company blocked the canal above the stop lock and Little Tring, de-watered the next 1¼ miles and lowered the water level on the remaining 3¾ miles.
 This major part of the Wendover Canal was closed in 1904.
+From 1918-28, a short section was filled with domestic rubbish by Tring Urban District Council.

 Early in the 20th century, so that some of the water could still be carried, an 18 inch pipe was laid in the canal bed for 1¾ miles near Tring.
 100 years later the leaks are worse and the pipe is in urgent need of replacement.
 Instead, the Wendover Arm Trust is fully restoring and relining the canal to stop the leaks.
 British Waterways gave the Trust the £200,000 that they said they would have spent on replacing the pipeline, and the Trust has to find the rest.